 Smappee offers several ways to submeter appliances.
 One of the most intriguing ways is surely our patented NILM (Non-Intrusive Load Monitoring) technology, a load disaggregation tool.
-Submetering with NILM identifies up to 5 appliances and maps out their approximate energy use with an average accuracy of 70%, at no additional cost.
-Note that the NILM feature only works in residential buildings and is disabled by default when installing Smappee.
+Submetering with NILM identifies up to 5 appliances and maps out their approximate energy use with an average accuracy of 70%.
+Note that the NILM feature only works with a Genius as gateway in residential buildings and is disabled by default when installing Smappee.

 Here’s how it works…

 You can compare Smappee to Shazam, the app that identifies songs.
 When an appliance uses electricity, it has an electrical ‘tune’- a unique tune for every appliance!
 By connecting a clamp to the phase wire, you can enable Smappee to ‘hear’ all these tunes on the power cable.
 Smappee uses its patented NILM technology to recognise the tunes of the most important appliances.
 Then it assigns these tunes to the correct appliances and labels them as such.